 Adjectives modify nouns and pronouns, giving a description or more information.
 An adjective clause is simply a group of words with a subject and a verb that provide a description.
-The clause starts with a pronoun such as who, whom, that, or which or an adverb such as when, where and why.
+The clause starts with a relative pronoun such as who, whom, whose, that, or which or a relative adverb such as when, where and why.

 Adjective Clauses In Action

 Adjective clauses do not change the basic meaning of the sentence.
-In some cases, when they provide more information into a sentence, they need to be set off with commas.
+In some cases, when they add more information to a sentence, they need to be set off with commas.

 Here are several examples of sentences with the adjective clauses underlined:

 - Pizza, which most people love, is not very healthy.

 - The people whose names are on the list will go to camp.

 - Grandpa remembers the old days when there was no television.